 - no sale of alcohol

-The Department for Communities and Local Government has produced the document "Your Guide to Providing a Street Party or Fete" which contains other useful information such as insurance policies and can be obtained by following the link on the links page on this page.
+The Department for Communities and Local Government has produced the document "Your Guide to Providing a Street Party or Fete" which contains other useful information.

 Should you wish to close the street in order to set out tables etc., you may also require a road closure.
 Further information may be obtained from our Highways team.
 You can contact them on 0113 222 4407.